Who we are

 Sharing information with other data processors

-For the Rail Reform Consultation RDG is working with Systra, KPMG and SmartSurvey who are data processors working on behalf of RDG.
-All three companies are UK based and will store the survey data exclusively in the UK.
+For the fares reform consultation, RDG is working with Systra, KPMG and SmartSurvey who are data processors working on behalf of RDG.
+All three companies are UK-based and will store the survey data exclusively in the UK and Ireland.

 Any information you provide will only be used for the purposes of the survey and will not be shared with any other third parties.